GageGabaldon/CS386-Team-Project/Deliverables/D1_Inception.md

 Introduction:

 We are developing a text adventure game.
 We want a immersive world that tries to help the player solve problems in creative and fun ways.
+The world will grow with the player and allow the player to express himself in meaningful ways.

 Initial value proposition and consumer segments:

-Inital value proposition is that for escapisim, need to create.
+Initial value proposition is that for escapisim, need to create.